-- The far-left Syriza party won 149 seats in parliament, just two shy of a majority.
+- The far-left Syriza party has won 149 seats in the Greek parliament, two shy of a majority.

-- Outgoing prime minister Antonis Samaras conceded defeat.
+- Outgoing prime minister Antonis Samaras has conceded defeat.

 - Syriza leader Alexis Tsipras will be tasked with forming the next government.
-Possible coalition partners include the centrist and pro-European To Potami and the right-wing and Euroskeptic Independent Greeks.
+Possible coalition partners include the centrist To Potami and the right-wing Independent Greeks.

 - Tsipras said the Greek people had “written history.”
 He told supporters in Athens, “We are regaining our dignity, our sovereignty again.”